 How do I obtain an EIN?

-- The process can usually be completed in less than 24 hours, often as quickly as 1-2 hours!
+- The process can usually be completed in 1 to 2 business days.
 (Some additional information may be requested).

 Frequently Asked Questions

 My company won't have any employees, can I still get an EIN?

 - Although the name may seem misleading, you are not required to have employees to apply for an EIN.